lit/lit.dev/packages/lit-dev-content/site/guide/components/events.md

 See [Working with events in shadow DOM](#shadowdom) for more information.

 Retargeting can interfere with event delegation, and to avoid it, event listeners can be added to the component's shadow root itself.
-This can be done in the `createRenderRoot` method as follows.
+Since the `shadowRoot` is not available in the `constructor`, event listeners can added in the `createRenderRoot` method as follows.
 Please note that it's important to make sure to return the shadow root from the `createRenderRoot` method.

 {% playground-example "docs/components/events/host/" "my-element.ts" %}